I still remember the early days of this blog when it used to get less than 10 page views a day.

-Blog traffic is a metaphor for life.
-Like babies, we bloggers all start off with nothing and spend a lot of the first few years crying at the lack of attention we are getting.
+Blog traffic is like life.
+Like babies, we bloggers all start off with nothing and spend a lot of the first few years crying about the lack of attention we are getting.

 But eventually we get up on our feet and start to take baby steps.
 It seems daunting at first but we push on and, before long, we are able to walk.
 And then eventually run.
 Even Usain Bolt started off that way.

 When I started, I had no idea what traffic would be “good” or “bad” for my baby.
 But its good to have an idea of what “success” might look like, so I plucked the number of one million page views out of the air as my objective.

 I know that’s small beer by the standards of proper, grown up financial independence blogs like Mr Money Mustache, Early Retirement Extreme etc etc but it sounded like a nice round number that was big enough to seem wildly implausible at the time.

 This is comparable to the journey to financial independence.
 The thing about starting on The Path is that the destination seems like a million miles away, a bit like walking to China.

 And, after you have set off on The Path, you will often feel a bit weary and need some encouragement along the way.
 Although life is generally fabulous these days, The Escape Artist remembers what it was like to be stressed by work and worry about money.
 I write this blog not just as an outlet for my naughty schoolboy humour but also so others know there is a way out of The Prison Camp.

 It turns out that if you focus on doing the best job that you can, the Universe tends to reward you.
 I don’t claim that the Universe will always reward you with your fair reward.
 Stoics like Seneca and Marcus Aurelius recognised that Fortuna, the Roman Goddess of luck, was not just unpredictable, she could turn nasty.